ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/in-music-festival-tickets.markdown

   \ Croatia?
 Spanning three beautiful islands in the middle of Lake Jarun, Zagreb,\
   \ you’ll be spoilt to find a more idyllic location to enjoy your favourite bands!"
 section2-content: "<p>The line-up is packed to hilt with bands not to be missed live,\
-  \ from pioneering new artists to rock legends.
-Kicking off the headliners are the\
+  \ from pioneering new artists to rock legends.</p> \r\n<p>Kicking off the headliners\
-  \ Villians Josh Homme and the gang, Queens of Stone Age, bringing back their Californian\
+  \ are the Villians Josh Homme and the gang, Queens of Stone Age, bringing back their\
-  \ desert grooves with over 20 million album sales worldwide!
-Alice In Chains or\
+  \ Californian desert grooves with over 20 million album sales worldwide!
+Alice In\
-  \ the acclaimed Indie band Interpol’s Croatian debut and many, many more!</p>"
+  \ Chains or the acclaimed Indie band Interpol’s Croatian debut and many, many more!</p>"
 section3-content: "<p>INmusic offers something for everyone.
 An array of the best\
   \ indie rock bands on the planet, sunshine, a picturesque location and activities\
   \ like swimming, yoga and sports.
 Hardcore campers lay back and relax with the lakeside\